 The Lions Club and the C. Giles Hunt Foundation provided matching funds for several projects like the bleachers, electrical lines and the electrical control building.
 City pays electric bill, provides water and city staff to maintain grounds and buildings.

-Pioneer Park is the focal point of the annual Pioneer Days and Pumpkin Festival celebrations, along with company picnics, family reunions, city wide yard sale, chili cook off, entertainment and weddings.
+Pioneer Park is the focal point of the annual Pioneer Days celebration, along with company picnics, family reunions, city wide yard sale, chili cook off, entertainment and weddings.
 Every day use of the picnic and play areas has continuously increased over the years.